Common Treatment Interventions

 Before the Client Arrives

-Prepare any required documents, such as Consent to Treatment or Release of Information, if they have not yet been completed.
+Prepare any required documents that have not yet been completed.

 Make sure the meeting area is safe and confidential.
 Refer to Confidentiality and Release of Information.